Mentor responsibilities (from preparation of proposal through acceptance of a MedScholars fellowship by the student)

 - Supervise the student's work, including the final written report, and attend the student's oral or poster presentation (e.g. Annual Stanford Medical Student Research Symposium).
 In cases where the primary mentor is not able to supervise the written or oral report (e.g. Traveling Scholars), the co-mentor will assume this responsibility.

 - Advise the MedScholars Program Administrator promptly should significant problems be encountered or should the student need to change the nature, scope, or direction of his/her proposal, or the faculty mentor.

 - Provide timely progress reports if requested (e.g. mid-quarter check-ins).

-- Write a short summary letter upon completion of the student's project, commenting on the student’s performance, and his/her outlook as a future physician.
+- Write a short summary letter upon completion of the student's project, commenting on the student’s performance, and their outlook as a future physician.